attestate/ad/whitepaper.md

 valuation process in LVT is maliciously capturable through corrupting the centralized assessors, in the Harberger tax scheme, every owner self-assessing their property will also have to sell it at that self-assessed price immediately.
-In that way, prices in the Harberger tax model is self-correcting.
+In that way, prices in the Harberger tax model are self-correcting.

 1. Self-assess the value of your land too low, and therefore pay less taxes, and someone might buy it from you.